-Born at Manchester, England, he came to Canada as a young man and worked as a missionary in lumber camps of northern Ontario and British Columbia.
+Born at Manchester, England around 1869, he came to Canada as a young man and worked as a missionary in lumber camps of northern Ontario and British Columbia.
 He completed theological training in British Columbia then spent several years working in the BC interior.
-On 28 May 1896, he married Kezia Shelvey at Victoria.
+On 28 May 1896, he married Kezia Jane Shelvey (1868-1956) at Victoria.
 In 1901, they moved from Kamloops, BC to Austin, and later moved to Holland and finally Winnipeg, during which time they had two daughters, including Beatrice Idele Brady.
 He served at Morse Place United Church (c1939-1941).
 He retired from active ministry in 1941.
 He was given an honorary doctorate by United College (1949).
 An avid curler, he was a Life Member and Chaplain of the Manitoba Curling Association (1919-1957) and several curling clubs.
 He was also President of the Manitoba Conference of the Methodist Church immediately prior to unification in 1925, and Chaplain of the Canadian Club of Winnipeg, and Grand Master of the Odd Fellows of Manitoba.
-He died at Winnipeg on 23 May 1963 and was buried in Brookside Cemetery.
+He died at Winnipeg on 23 May 1963 and was buried in the Brookside Cemetery.

 Marriage registration, British Columbia Vital Statistics.

 “Mrs. K. J. Neville, wife of minister,” Winnipeg Tribune, 14 December 1956, page 32.

 “Rev. Neville still curling enthusiast,” Winnipeg Free Press, 2 January 1963, page 49.